nicolastoulemont/use-form/README.md

 }
 ```

 - onSubmit: Run all the fields onChange and onSubmit listeners.
-It also return the form validty (boolean) and the errors count.
+It also return the form validity (boolean) and the errors count.

 ```typescript
 function onSubmit() {